Apstra/iba/docs/README.md

 This command will launch a web-browers with a directory tree showing all of the files.
 Click on one of the tutorials you want to try out.

+To "reset" the notebook, from the top-menu select "Kerne > Restart & Clear Output".
+You can then execute each Python cell one at a time to step through the code and observe each output.

 For more information on using Jupyter notebooks, please refer to the online documentation.
 The beginners guide is located [here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).